awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-contact-centers.md

 After you create an instance, you can edit its settings, such as telephony, data storage, and data streaming\.
 After that, you can assign your contact center a phone number or import your own phone number\.
 You can add agents to your contact center, and assign them permissions appropriate to their roles\.
 You can set up a single queue for incoming contacts, or set up multiple queues so that you can route contacts to agents with specific skills\.

 A key part of setting up your contact center is to define how your customers experience it\.
-You do this by creating contact flows\.
+You do this by creating flows\.

 Finally, you'll need to provide your agents access to the Contact Control Panel \(CCP\), which they will use to interact with contacts\.